 International students, faculty, and researchers are an integral part of the McCourt and Georgetown University communities.
 The McCourt School welcomes and encourages applicants from all over the world to apply to and enroll in our programs.
 International students contribute invaluable perspective to our classroom learning environment and are active participants in our student activities.
 In just the past 3 years, students have joined us from these different countries:

-Argentina, Australia, Bolivia, Brazil, Cameroon, Canada, Chile, China, Colombia, Costa Rica, Dominican Republic, Ethiopia, France, Ghana, Guatemala, Iceland, India, Italy, Japan, Jordan, Kenya, Kuwait, Lebanon, Malaysia, Mexico, Morocco, Nepal, Nigeria, Pakistan, Panama, Peru, Philippines, Qatar, Russia, Saudi Arabia, Singapore, Somalia, South Korea, Spain, Tanzania, Thailand, Turkey, Ukraine, United Arab Emirates, United Kingdom, United Kingdom, United States of America, Venezuela, Vietnam.
+Argentina, Australia, Bolivia, Brazil, Cameroon, Canada, Chile, China, Colombia, Costa Rica, Dominican Republic, Ethiopia, France, Ghana, Guatemala, Iceland, India, Italy, Japan, Jordan, Kenya, Kuwait, Lebanon, Malaysia, Mexico, Morocco, Nepal, Nigeria, Pakistan, Panama, Peru, Philippines, Qatar, Russia, Saudi Arabia, Singapore, Somalia, South Korea, Spain, Tanzania, Thailand, Turkey, Ukraine, United Arab Emirates, United Kingdom, United States of America, Venezuela, Vietnam.

 International students can reach out to our McCourt student and alumni ambassadors, some of whom are international students themselves, to learn first-hand about the student experience.
+The Georgetown Brochure may also be of interest to international students wanting to learn more about the university as a whole.

 Georgetown’s Office Global Services (OGS) has an International Student & Scholars division that is dedicated to helping international students both before and after enrollment at Georgetown.
 Once admitted to the McCourt School, the OGS staff will guide you through the process of obtaining your certificate of eligibility to apply for your student visa.
 Once on campus, OGS advisors will meet with you to make sure that you stay in compliance with your visa status and can advise you on important immigration issues regarding travel, employment regulations, OPT and more.
 OGS also provides cultural and educational programming.